 Day 1: Arrive in Tana

-Our English speaking guide will pick you up at the hotel and take you for the drive East to Perinet about 4 hours drive from the Capital Tana.
+Your English speaking guide will pick you up at the hotel and take you for the drive East to Perinet, about 4 hours drive from the Capital Tana.
 The journey to Perinet offers first time visitors to Madagascar a gentle introduction to rural life, rice fields, red brick houses and roadside stalls selling seasonal fruits line the route.
 Check into Vakona Forest Lodge.
 This is Andasibe‘s best tourist standard hotel, located just over 7 km from the park entrance.
-Three nights at Vakona Forest Lodge in a standard room (Full board)
+Three nights at Vakona Forest Lodge standard room (Full board)

 Visit of the lemur’s island in the afternoon, you will have the opportunity to see lemur close to you.

 A night walk will be organised in late evening with a local guide.
 This should reveal some nocturnal species in Perinet.

 This national park varies more in altitude (between 800 m and 1260 m), than the more popular reserve and consequently harbours different species, this section of Mantadia has some good trails with gorgeous views across the forest and super bird watching possibilities, including specials such as the Scaly Ground Roller, Pitta-Like Ground Roller and Red Breasted Coua.
 To do justice to Mantadia you need to spend a whole day in the park.
 This is a naturalist’s goldmine with many seldom seen species of mammals, reptiles and birds.
 Enjoy a picnic lunch in the park then move to the waterfall of Rianasoa, before returning to the Lodge in the afternoon.
 Evening at your leisure.

 After lunch, drive back to Tana and continue to your hotel in town.
 Overnight at Pavillon de l’Emyrne (Bed & Breakfast).

 Day 06: Tana - Fort Dauphin – Mandrare River Camp